 This is a Phase 1, multiple dose, ascending dose escalation study to define a MTD / RD and regimen of XmAb20717, to describe safety and tolerability, to assess PK and immunogenicity, and to preliminarily assess anti-tumor activity of XmAb20717 in subjects with selected advanced solid tumors.

-- Histologically or cytologically confirmed diagnosis of advanced solid tumors including:
+- Histologically or cytologically confirmed diagnosis of one of the following advanced solid tumors: PART A (Dose Escalation Cohorts)

 - Breast carcinoma that is estrogen receptor, progesterone receptor, and Her2 negative (triple-negative breast cancer; TNBC);

 - Squamous cell carcinoma of the head and neck;

 - Renal cell carcinoma (clear cell predominant type);